nao1215/rainbow/doc/s3hub/README.md

 ```

 ## How to use
+The s3hub command allows you to specify a profile as an option, but it is more user-friendly to use the `AWS_PROFILE` environment variable.
 S3hub operates without requiring the 's3://' protocol to be added to the bucket name.

 ### Create a bucket(s)